Spirits in October

 Stroll among a Victorian rural garden, an oasis of greenery and calm in the midst of a bustling, modern Southern city in one of Georgia’s most exclusive underground clubs, where you’ll learn many secrets and stories of those buried there.
 Exceptional southern storytelling comes to life next month at Historic Riverside Cemetery.
 Riverside Cemetery and Conservancy’s Spirits in October offers guests a guided walking tour with actors representing spirits of some of Macon’s most fascinating characters that give a voice to Macon’s earliest settlers, villains and colorful characters.

 Tour Riverside’s beautiful 126-year old cemetery grounds and it’s labyrinths of tombs, unique to most in the U.S., and meet Mr. Bob Barnett, gifted musician turned director, whose early days of playing in the Glenn Miller Orchestra paved the way for him to become Director for Central High School’s Sugarbear Band.
-The Sugarbear Band under the direction of Barnett, went on to perform at Disney’s Magic Kingdom parade a record 23 consecutive years and played for four U.S. Presidents; most notably in 1992 when, then President-elect, Bill Clinton, joined the band during a rally for Senator Wyche that prompted the famous, viral picture taken of Bill Clinton playing saxophone with the band.
-See the only historical tour in Central Georgia that offers visitors a rare glimpse of Arthur Motes, owner of Bibb Music, one of Cotton Avenue’s most desirable establishments for performers’ musical needs.
+The Sugarbear Band under the direction of Barnett, went on to perform at Disney’s Magic Kingdom parade a record 23 consecutive years and played for four U.S. Presidents; most notably in 1992 when, then President-elect, Bill Clinton, joined the band during a rally for Senator Wyche Fowler that prompted the famous, viral picture taken of Bill Clinton playing saxophone with the band.
+See the only historical tour in Central Georgia that offers visitors a rare glimpse of John Mark Heard, III, the best songwriter you’ve never heard of and the best Macon musician locals don’t know-but should.
 Hear exceptional southern storytelling from Duane Allman, guitarist, session musician, and the co-founder and primary leader of The Allman Brothers Band who after his tragic death, was temporarily entombed in the Macon Public Mausoleum at Riverside Cemetery before being moved to his now final resting place in Rose Hill Cemetery.
 Walk amongst the sprawling landscape of evergreens and live oaks that line the final resting place of many other spirits on this tour as they reveal the stories behind their stones.

 Spirits in October is an appropriate tour for all ages and will leave guests and visitors with a greater appreciation of the community, as well as some interesting trivia and history you can share with your friends.
 This year, Spirits in October tour dates will run from Thursday, October 17th – Sunday October 20th and Friday, October 25th – Sunday October 27th.
 Tours begin at 6:00 PM and depart from the Gatehouse every 15 minutes.
 The cemetery asks that guests arrive 15 minutes prior to their tour time.
 For guests with limited mobility, a motorized tour is available at 6:00pm only.
 Each tour’s final stop will be inside the beautiful Macon Public Mausoleum, with light refreshments.
 A museum shop will have T-shirts, relevant books, gifts and souvenirs.
 All proceeds benefit the Conservancy.